Syllabus: Economics of Sustainability

 Grading Policy

 Students are responsible for attending class, for all material covered or assigned, for completing assignments on time, and for participating in class exercises and discussions.
 Reading assignments should be done before the class for which they are assigned.
-Students are expected to present their own original thinking for writing assignments and oral presentations.
+Students are expected to present their own original thinking for writing assignments, oral presentations, and class discussions.

-4. A 5 minute class presentation of your term paper @ 10 points.
+5. A ten minute class presentation of your term paper @ 10 points.
 Expect 10 minutes of discussion.
-The presentations are scheduled for class on April 25 and May 2.
+The presentations are scheduled for class on April 28.

-5. A term paper (or other approved project) of around 16 pages based on your proposal, above, @ 32 points.
+6. The term paper (or other approved project) of at least 12 double-spaced pages based on your proposal, above, counting 32 points.
 The term paper or project should support economic aspects of your anticipated final project or contribute in any other way to your goals as a student pursuing advanced study around an economic aspect of a theme related to sustainability.
 The paper will be graded as to depth, content, writing style, and integration.
-The project is due by May 9.
+The project is due by May 5.

 Policy on Academic Integrity and Students With Disabilities